SwenSteger/VendingMachine/README.md

 **Task 1: Creating a simple menu with items to purchase in the main method**

-- Initialize a list of available items and their prices.
+- Initialize a list or array of available items and their prices.
 - Display the menu to the user.
 - Prompt the user to enter their choice.
 - Display the selected item and its price.